-Signing up to GP online services will able you to use the website for your convenience,relieve pressure on reception staff and satisfy GDPR Regulation.
+Signing up to GP online services will enable you to use the website for your convenience relieve pressure on reception staff and satisfy GDPR Regulation.

 If your prescription re order slip indicates you need a medication review or you are told you need a medication review or you have medication queries, these will be passed on to our prescriptions team who will reply to you as per practice protocols for safe prescribing.
 Please allow minimum of 2 weeks unless request is of urgent nature.

 About Electronic prescriptions

 Most prescriptions are now signed, sent and processed electronically.